BlasBenito/collinear/README.md

 The function returns a named list of vectors with predictor names when more than one response is provided, and a character vector otherwise.
-The predictor names are returned in the same order as the preference order.
-Then, when `response` is provided, the output of `collinear()` contains non-collinear variables ordered by the strength of their univariate association with the `response`.
-Otherwise the predictors are ordered from lower to higher multicollinearity with all other predictors.

 ``` r
 selection
 ```

+The predictor names are returned in the same order as the preference order.
+If `response` is provided, `collinear()` returns non-collinear variables ordered by their association with `response`.
+Otherwise, the predictors are ordered from lower to higher multicollinearity.

 ### How It Works